 How evidence is selected

-One reason seems to be that superstitions are generally vague enough that no particular case will ever be clearly false.
+One problem seems to be that superstitions are generally vague enough that no particular case will ever be clearly false.
 Many superstitions involve getting good or bad luck.
 Since we don't know what form that luck will take, or what would have happened if we didn't have the luck, there is no way to be sure the prediction was false.

 Superstitious people also are very good at finding excuses for why things didn't work out as expected.
 They can easily imagine other magical effects that might cancel or modify the superstition.
 If the evil eye didn't seem to bother them, maybe it was because somebody said the right prayer or some charm warded off the effect.